A Home Office inspection can be a cause of real concern for employers.

 4. Use mock audits

 Practice makes perfect!
-Internal audits are extremely worthwhile exercises.
+Internal audits for immigration compliance are extremely worthwhile exercises.
 Cover the same areas as an official Home Office inspection would: check policies, review records and carry out mock interviews with the staff most likely to be interviewed by the Home Office.
-We are frequently asked to carry out immigration audits to help identify areas for improvement, and provide coaching for interviewees to make the process less daunting.
+You want to identify and address potential areas of non-compliance and risk.

 5. Keep everything

+Inconsistent quality of personnel records can expose the organisation to allegations of non-compliance.
 The Home Office inspection is centred heavily on documentation and evidence.
 Demonstrate your willingness and efforts to comply by keeping records, particularly of any related training and internal audits.